 To be eligible to apply to our training program, applicants must have achieved the following:

-- Graduate from a three-year ACGME accredited gastroenterology training program
+- Graduated from a three-year ACGME accredited gastroenterology training program

 - Become board eligible or board certified in gastroenterology